Mark 7

 Comments Mark 7:31-37

-As we are told in verse 31, the healing of this man took place sometime after the Lord Jesus returned from the region of Tyre.
+As verse 31 tells us, the healing of this man occurs sometime after the Lord Jesus returns from the region of Tyre.

 Passage Analysis

 Mark 7:31.
-This verse shows that the Lord Jesus always traveled.
+This verse shows that the Lord Jesus always travels.

 Mark 7:33.
-Q: Why was the healing done privately?
-A: People did not need to see how the Lord did the work; they just needed to see the result.
-The proof was that the man was healed.
-People talked about what the Lord could do, but now people could see what the Lord can do; let them see the result but not the way it was done.
-Q: This healing is quite different here; why?
+Q: Why was the healing of this man done privately?
+A: The people do not need to see how the Lord does the healing; they just need to see the result.
+The proof is that the man was healed.
+People talk about what the Lord can do, but now people can see what the Lord can do; let them see the result, but not the way it is done.
+Q: This man’s healing is quite different here; why is that?
 A: Each thing has its own meaning.
-When the Lord put the fingers to the ears, by His touch, the ears were opened, and then when He spat on His finger, a portion of the Lord healed the man.
-From within the Lord, it has the cure for all diseases, imperfect will be made perfect, from within the Lord can make it perfect; this is the proof that whatever comes out of the Lord is much more than medicine.
-You can say, in a way, make imperfect become perfect; from within the Lord Himself, all things be perfect; the man received the everlasting medicine, the Lord’s saliva; the Lord spat on His finger, then He touched with his spit the man’s tongue.
+When the Lord Jesus put His fingers to the man’s ears, by His touch, the man’s ears were opened.
+Then, when He spat on His hand and touched the man’s tongue, a portion of the Lord Jesus healed the man.
+From within the Lord Jesus, there is a cure for all diseases.
+The imperfect will be made perfect, because from within the Lord can make it perfect; this is the proof: whatever comes out of the Lord is much more than medicine.
+You can say this way: make the imperfect become perfect; from within the Lord Himself, all things are perfect.
+The man has received the everlasting medicine: the Lord’s saliva.
+The Lord spat on His finger, then He touched with his spit the man’s tongue.

 Mark 7:34.
 “And looking up to heaven, He sighed.”
 This verse shows that the Lord Jesus has communication with the Father.
-When the Lord was looking up to heaven, He saw His entire home; however, human eyes would see only the sky.
-The Lord had communication with the Father, and the will of the Father for the man to be healed was proven; the mercy was poured down.
-People should remember that the Lord first contacted the Father, and then the mercy was poured down; that was the mercy of the Father.
-But, people picture the Father in a wrong way.
-But the Father is gentle and merciful beyond the human mind can imagine; the proof is in the death of His Son for humans; how much more mercy the Father needs to show for disobedient humans?
+When the Lord Jesus looks up to heaven, He sees His entire home; however, human eyes see only the sky.
+The Lord Jesus has communication with the Father, and the will of the Father for the man to be healed has been proven; the mercy has been poured down.
+People should remember that the Lord Jesus first communicates with the Father, and then the mercy has been poured down, that is, the mercy of the Father.
+People picture the Father in the wrong way.
+The Father is gentle and merciful beyond what the human mind can imagine.
+The proof is in the death of His Son for all humans; how much more mercy does the Father need to show for the disobedient humans?
 He gave His own Son for the things He created.
-Remember human who you are: you are just a dust of the earth, but you are a dust that the Father loves; the proof is in the Bible.
+All humans should remember who we are: we are just dust of the earth, but a dust that Father loves; the proof is in the Bible.

 “And says to him, Ephphatha” (pronounced aafata).
-Now the Lord used the word the Father has said, “By My mercy is opened.”
-Pay attention to the term opened: it means it has been closed; that is why the Lord put His spit to create the bridge between the human body and the Lord.
-The human body is from the Lord, and by His spit, the man’s body was connected to the Lord.
+Now, the Lord Jesus used the word the Father has said, “by My mercy be opened.”
+Pay attention to the term “be opened”; it means it has been closed.
+That is why the Lord Jesus put His spit to create the bridge between the human body and the Lord.
+The human body is from the Lord, and through His spit, the man’s body was connected to the Lord and was healed.

 Mark 7:36.
-“The more He instructed them …” meaning He instructed the multitude.
-Q: Why did He ask the multitude not to talk about this healing?
+“The more He instructed them,” meaning He instructed the multitude.
+Q: Why did the Lord Jesus instruct the multitudes not to speak about the healings?
 A: The Lord Jesus did not come to be famous.
-He came just to show mercy.
-Therefore, the Lord did not want people to come to Him with the wrong ideas: coming only to receive something.
-The Lord wants them to come for His Word because they heard and believed, not to see miraculous things.
-(See also Comments Matthew 12:16).
+He came only to show mercy.
+Therefore, the Lord does not want people to come to Him with the wrong ideas; specifically, come only to receive something.
+The Lord wants them to come for His Word, because they heard and believed, rather than coming to witness miraculous events.
+See also Comments Matthew 12:16.

 Passage Analysis

 Mark 7:31.
-This verse shows that the Lord Jesus always traveled.
+This verse shows that the Lord Jesus always travels.

 Mark 7:33.
-Q: Why was the healing done privately?
-A: People did not need to see how the Lord did the work; they just needed to see the result.
-The proof was that the man was healed.
-People talked about what the Lord could do, but now people could see what the Lord can do; let them see the result but not the way it was done.
-Q: This healing is quite different here; why?
+Q: Why was the healing of this man done privately?
+A: The people do not need to see how the Lord does the healing; they just need to see the result.
+The proof is that the man was healed.
+People talk about what the Lord can do, but now people can see what the Lord can do; let them see the result, but not the way it is done.
+Q: This man’s healing is quite different here; why is that?
 A: Each thing has its own meaning.
-When the Lord put the fingers to the ears, by His touch, the ears were opened, and then when He spat on His finger, a portion of the Lord healed the man.
-From within the Lord, it has the cure for all diseases, imperfect will be made perfect, from within the Lord can make it perfect; this is the proof that whatever comes out of the Lord is much more than medicine.
-You can say, in a way, make imperfect become perfect; from within the Lord Himself, all things be perfect; the man received the everlasting medicine, the Lord’s saliva; the Lord spat on His finger, then He touched with his spit the man’s tongue.
+When the Lord Jesus put His fingers to the man’s ears, by His touch, the man’s ears were opened.
+Then, when He spat on His hand and touched the man’s tongue, a portion of the Lord Jesus healed the man.
+From within the Lord Jesus, there is a cure for all diseases.
+The imperfect will be made perfect, because from within the Lord can make it perfect; this is the proof: whatever comes out of the Lord is much more than medicine.
+You can say this way: make the imperfect become perfect; from within the Lord Himself, all things are perfect.
+The man has received the everlasting medicine: the Lord’s saliva.
+The Lord spat on His finger, then He touched with his spit the man’s tongue.

 Mark 7:34.
 “And looking up to heaven, He sighed.”
 This verse shows that the Lord Jesus has communication with the Father.
-When the Lord was looking up to heaven, He saw His entire home; however, human eyes would see only the sky.
-The Lord had communication with the Father, and the will of the Father for the man to be healed was proven; the mercy was poured down.
-People should remember that the Lord first contacted the Father, and then the mercy was poured down; that was the mercy of the Father.
-But, people picture the Father in a wrong way.
-But the Father is gentle and merciful beyond the human mind can imagine; the proof is in the death of His Son for humans; how much more mercy the Father needs to show for disobedient humans?
+When the Lord Jesus looks up to heaven, He sees His entire home; however, human eyes see only the sky.
+The Lord Jesus has communication with the Father, and the will of the Father for the man to be healed has been proven; the mercy has been poured down.
+People should remember that the Lord Jesus first communicates with the Father, and then the mercy has been poured down, that is, the mercy of the Father.
+People picture the Father in the wrong way.
+The Father is gentle and merciful beyond what the human mind can imagine.
+The proof is in the death of His Son for all humans; how much more mercy does the Father need to show for the disobedient humans?
 He gave His own Son for the things He created.
-Remember human who you are: you are just a dust of the earth, but you are a dust that the Father loves; the proof is in the Bible.
+All humans should remember who we are: we are just dust of the earth, but a dust that Father loves; the proof is in the Bible.

 “And says to him, Ephphatha” (pronounced aafata).
-Now the Lord used the word the Father has said, “By My mercy is opened.”
-Pay attention to the term opened: it means it has been closed; that is why the Lord put His spit to create the bridge between the human body and the Lord.
-The human body is from the Lord, and by His spit, the man’s body was connected to the Lord.
+Now, the Lord Jesus used the word the Father has said, “by My mercy be opened.”
+Pay attention to the term “be opened”; it means it has been closed.
+That is why the Lord Jesus put His spit to create the bridge between the human body and the Lord.
+The human body is from the Lord, and through His spit, the man’s body was connected to the Lord and was healed.

 Mark 7:36.
-“The more He instructed them …” meaning He instructed the multitude.
-Q: Why did He ask the multitude not to talk about this healing?
+“The more He instructed them,” meaning He instructed the multitude.
+Q: Why did the Lord Jesus instruct the multitudes not to speak about the healings?
 A: The Lord Jesus did not come to be famous.
-He came just to show mercy.
-Therefore, the Lord did not want people to come to Him with the wrong ideas: coming only to receive something.
-The Lord wants them to come for His Word because they heard and believed, not to see miraculous things.
-(See also Comments Matthew 12:16).
+He came only to show mercy.
+Therefore, the Lord does not want people to come to Him with the wrong ideas; specifically, come only to receive something.
+The Lord wants them to come for His Word, because they heard and believed, rather than coming to witness miraculous events.
+See also Comments Matthew 12:16.

 Life and Faith Applications.
-1) Sins and evil do not stick on the outside of our bodies, such as our skin, but they stick to our hearts.
-Therefore, by washing with water, we don’t get cleansing and protection, but by washing with the blood of the Lord Jesus, we do.
-2) Do not be offended by the word “dog” used here in this chapter for calling the Gentiles.
-3) Come to the Lord Jesus with all the problems you have; come to the Lord, the invitation is out; you can walk pass by or stop by; it is your own choice.
+1) Sins and evils do not cling to the outside of our bodies, like our skin, but instead attach themselves to our hearts.
+Therefore, while washing with water does not provide true cleansing and protection, washing with the blood of the Lord Jesus does.
+2) Do not be offended by the term “dog” used here to refer to the Gentiles.
+3) Come to the Lord Jesus with all the problems you have; come to the Lord, the invitation is out; you can walk, pass by, or stop by; it is your own choice.
 4) Do not come to the Lord Jesus for the show and to test and see what miracles He can do, but come to Him with a sincere heart and beg for His mercy, and then you will find Him.
+Amen!